 I keep hoping this one will be made into a film.

-Wolves became extinct in English between 1485 and 1509.
+Wolves became extinct in England between 1485 and 1509.
 They survived longer in Scotland but were eventually eliminated and according to the records the last one died in 1848.
 Thy are now extremely rare in Western Europe.
 In the United States only Minnesota has a wolf population large enough to maintain itself.
 In Canada and Alaska their numbers have diminished and there is concern for their survival…In 1993 the Alaskan government allowed the killing of 150 wild wolves…It is heartening to note that in 1995 the wolf kill was cancelled, perhaps giving the wolf a chance of survival.